TigraTT-Driver/shinretro/README.md

 - revise games details in `Games`
 - revise collections PathView to keep consistent spacing
 - revise GridView/ListView for showing games / dynamic grid collums based on artwork size
-- revise the manner of showing favorited games in the GridView/ListView and on the "details" box
 - revise and add new backgrounds/logos for collections and manufacturers (svg logos, better use .png for backgrounds)
 - Implement all settings from the Settings Page